Topsy (elephant): Forepaugh Circus

 Topsy was born in the wild around 1875 in Southeast Asia and was captured soon after by elephant traders.

-Adam Forepaugh, owner of the Forepaugh Circus, had the elephant secretly smuggled into the United States with plans that he would advertise the baby as the first elephant born in America.
+Adam Forepaugh, owner of the Forepaugh Circus, had the elephant secretly smuggled into the United States with plans that he would advertise the baby as the first elephant born in the United States.
 At the time Forepaugh Circus was in competition with the Barnum & Bailey Circus over who had the most and largest elephants.
 The name "Topsy" came from a slave girl character in Uncle Tom's Cabin.

 Forepaugh announced to the press in February 1877 that his circus now boasted "the only baby elephant ever born on American soil".
 The elephant trader who sold Topsy to Forepaugh also sold elephants to P. T. Barnum and tipped Barnum off about the deception.
-Barnum exposed the hoax publicly and Forepaugh stopped claiming that Topsy was born in America, only advertising that she was the first elephant born outside a tropical zone.
+Barnum exposed the hoax publicly and Forepaugh stopped claiming that Topsy was born in the United States, only advertising that she was the first elephant born outside a tropical zone.